- Phone: (630) 668-1385

 Participating families pay a fee for these services above their regular tuition.
 Every effort is made to keep the cost affordable, but the cost is a factor that affects some families' ability to participate.
 Tuition assistance is available through this special, need-based fund.

 The Fund was established to honor the life and legacy of a former student who fought a valiant battle with leukemia and taught us all lessons of faith and courage.
-Matthew, WCGS class of 2007, was diagnosed with cancer just a few weeks before his
+Matthew, WCGS Class of 2007, was diagnosed with cancer just a few weeks before his

-God gave him the courage and strength to give his testimony at his commencement in 2007.
+God gave him the courage and strength to give his testimony at his Commencement in 2007.
 His subsequent three-year battle with leukemia ended three years to the day of his diagnosis.
 He is now in the presence of his Lord.

 Matthew loved Jesus and his life reflected his deep convictions.
 He was a student of high character, strong physical drive, and evident spiritual passion.
 He fought hard and was ultimately victorious in life and death.
 In the process, he encouraged us to keep our eyes fixed on Jesus.
 Matthew truly lived out Joshua 1:9, "Have I not commanded you?
 Be strong and courageous.
 Do not be terrified; do not be discouraged, for the Lord your God will be with you wherever you go."

 Bequest intentions and other gift planning opportunities can offer substantial tax benefits to you and your family.
-This can be can be a fixed dollar amount, a percentage of the total estate, or a percentage of the residual estate.
+This can be a fixed dollar amount, a percentage of the total estate, or a percentage of the residual estate.

 Gifts of appreciated securities that have been owned for more than a year provide a mutual benefit for the donor and for Wheaton Christian Grammar School.